Scaffolding Cost

 What Is Scaffolding?

-It allows multiple workers to work at specific points on a building, and as the structure is secured and supported, it is significantly more stable than a ladder.
-There is also space for tools and equipment to be brought up to the working location.
+Scaffolding is a common part of any construction site.
+It allows multiple tradesmen to work at specific points on a building, and as the structure is secured and supported, it is significantly more stable than a ladder.

 Traditional UK tube-and-fitting scaffolds use three core parts: